 If your machine tool has automatic tool changing capability, the program run is not interrupted.
-When the TNC reaches a TOOL CALL it replaces the inserted tool by another from the tool magazine.
+When the TNC reaches a tool call with TOOL CALL, it replaces the inserted tool by another from the tool magazine.

 Automatic tool change if the tool life expires: M101